apptainer/apptainer-userdocs/running_services.rst

 .. code::

-   $ singularity instance list '*2'
+   $ apptainer instance list '*2'

    INSTANCE NAME    PID      IP              IMAGE instance2        22443                    /home/dave/instances/alpine_latest.s

-You can use the ``singularity run/exec`` commands on instances:
+You can use the ``apptainer run/exec`` commands on instances:

 .. code::

-   $ singularity run instance://instance1
+   $ apptainer run instance://instance1

-   $ singularity exec instance://instance2 cat /etc/os-release
+   $ apptainer exec instance://instance2 cat /etc/os-release

 When using ``run`` with an instance URI, the ``runscript`` will be executed inside of the instance.
 Similarly with ``exec``, it will execute the given command in the instance.

-If you want to poke around inside of your instance, you can do a normal ``singularity shell`` command, but give it the instance URI:
+If you want to poke around inside of your instance, you can do a normal ``apptainer shell`` command, but give it the instance URI:

 .. code::

-   $ singularity shell instance://instance3
+   $ apptainer shell instance://instance3

    Singularity>